 Many items in this file are out of date by now.

 Link stability is completely subject to each provider's whim, and

-by now this file hasn't been fully reviewed/checked in a year or three.
+by now this file hasn't been fully reviewed/checked in several years.

 converted to the new format, and fortunately the majority of thread